 The two ways to register with the Cl@ve PIN system are

 The ‘Cl@ve’ is a four-digit code that you choose and the ‘PIN’ is a code that is sent to your mobile device.

 This will then enable you to undertake specific tasks such as creating a draft return, making modifications, submitting your return or finding out the status of any possible tax returns that may be due.

-The PIN, which is sent to your phone can be requested either via the Agencia Tributaria website or via the agencies official Android or IOS apps.
-Search for ‘ClavePin’ via either platforms app stores.
+The PIN, which is sent to your phone can be requested either via the Agencia Tributaria website or via the agency's official Android or IOS apps.
+Search for ‘ClavePin’ via either platform's app stores.

 Once you have applied, you will receive your codes via post to your address.
-The code can then be used on the Agencia Tributaria website and a number of other government department sites.
+The code can then be used on the Agencia Tributaria website and several other government department sites.

 Further details on the Cl@ve PIN system can be found here.

 You may also register for a digital certificate from the FNMT.
 Read our guide to getting a digital certificate for Spain.

 Note that if you are due any overpayment of tax, it will usually be credited within 1 month of submitting your return.

 How Do I Get My Tax Refund?